 As a means of fulfilling its responsibility for the integrity of financial information included in this report, management relies on a system of internal controls established to ensure, within reasonable limits, that assets are safeguarded against loss or unauthorized use, that transactions are properly recorded and executed in accordance with management's authorization, and that the accounting records can be relied upon to prepare financial statements in accordance with generally accepted accounting principles.
-This system of internal controls was reviewed and modified as needed in conjunction with the preparation of this report.
+This system of internal controls is reviewed and modified as needed in conjunction with the preparation of this report.

-The Executive Committee of the Board of Trustees meets periodically with management and the independent accountants to review accounting, auditing, internal accounting controls, and financial reporting matters, and to ensure that all responsibilities are fulfilled with regard to the objectivity and integrity of the Theater's financial statements.
-The Executive Committee of the Board of Trustees also reviews the scope and results of the Theater's audit, and current and emerging accounting and financial requirements and practices affecting the Theater.
+The Executive Committee of the Board of Trustees meets periodically with management and the independent accountants to review accounting, auditing, internal accounting controls, and financial reporting matters, and to ensure that all responsibilities are fulfilled with regard to the objectivity and integrity of the Theatre's financial statements.
+The Executive Committee of the Board of Trustees also reviews the scope and results of the Theatre's audit, and current and emerging accounting and financial requirements and practices affecting the Theatre.

-Cyrus M. Vafi Treasurer Board of Trustees Artists Repertory Theater Mike Barr Board Chairman Board of Trustees Artists Repertory Theater
+Cyrus M. Vafi Treasurer Board of Trustees Mike Barr Board Chairman Board of Trustees